fbaratov/SPiKE/README.md

 ---

-## Citation
+## 📚 Citation

-If you find our work useful, please cite us:
+If you find our work useful, we'd really appreciate it if you cite us:

 ```bibtex
 @inproceedings{ballester2024spike,